GraphCogent: Mitigating LLMs' Working Memory Constraints via Multi-Agent Collaboration in Complex Graph Understanding: Experiments

-We compare Tool-based and Agent-based methods on reasoning time in Table~\ref{tab:timebenchmark}.
+We further conduct a systematic comparison among agent-based approaches on public benchmarks (right part of Fig.~\ref{Chapter4_Code Execution Rate Statistics}).
+For fair comparison, the evaluation is conducted on the intersection of tasks jointly covered by three agent-based methods.
+The results demonstrate that GraphCogent maintains strong performance across all six public datasets.
+We attribute this to our working memory model inspired pipeline, which leads to lower execution-error rates and more efficient runs.
+This is further supported by the Code Execution Rate statistics (left part of Fig.~\ref{Chapter4_Code Execution Rate Statistics}), where our method achieves higher one-pass success rates than GraphTeam’s three-retry mechanism and GCoder’s compiler-feedback–based reinforcement tuning.
+These findings are consistent with our analysis of working memory constraints: when an LLM must simultaneously retain complex graph topology, perform multi-step reasoning, and synthesize executable code, it tends to degrade in both accuracy and executability.

+Experiments on effectiveness evaluation of our approach demonstrate the superiority in two key aspects.
+First, our token consumption analysis in Table~\ref{tab:comparison} shows consistent improvements across all tasks, with significantly reduced input token consumption and substantial output token savings over GraphTeam (approximately 80\% for in-toolset tasks and 30\% for out-toolset tasks) while maintaining high accuracy.
+Second, we compare Tool-based and Agent-based methods on reasoning time in Table~\ref{tab:timebenchmark}.
 While GPT4o-FC's API implementation demonstrates significant time advantages over local open-source LLMs, our local method GraphCogent achieves competitive speed while maintaining superior accuracy.
 The additional reasoning time in our framework mainly stems from multi-round sampling in the Sensory module.
 In contrast, although GraphTeam (based on GPT4o-mini) benefits from faster API inference, its performance is compromised by working memory overload in complex tasks and the overhead of its three-retry mechanism, making its direct code generation approach both slower and less accurate.

+Although our experiments primarily focus on the Llama3.1-8B, the framework's modular design ensures compatibility with both open-source and closed-source LLMs.
+Table~\ref{tab:adaptability} reveals our framework's adaptability.
+For open-source models like GLM4-9B-chat and Qwen2.5-7B-coder-Instruct, our framework significantly enhances their reasoning capabilities especially for complex tasks requiring multi-step graph reasoning, improving performance from near-zero accuracy in tasks such as Shortest Path and Max Flow to high accuracy.
+Second, based on the framework's instruction without training, massive-scale LLMs like GPT-4o and DeepSeek-R1 achieve high performance with in-toolset tasks and out-toolset, demonstrating the universal applicability of our framework design.

 The scalability evaluation in Table~\ref{tab:accuracy} on larger graphs further demonstrates the effectiveness of our framework, where it maintains stable performance across various tasks.
-Through ablation studies in Appendix~\ref{Ablation Study} and adaptability analysis in Appendix~\ref{Public Dataset}, we examine the contributions of each component and demonstrate the adaptability of our method to based on different LLMs.
+Through ablation studies in Appendix~\ref{Ablation Study}, we also examine the contributions of each component.